mhay10/AudiobookSync/README.md

 # Audiobook Sync

-The program syncs audiobooks/music cross platform.
+Syncs audio positions of audiobooks or music across multiple devices.

 ---

 TODO:

+- [x] Enable navigation buttons
-- [ ] Fix bug on windows where `mklink` doesn't get metadata
+- [x] Fix bug on windows where `mklink` doesn't get metadata (Bypasses with `ffprobe`)
 - [ ] Make android app (If you use apple, I won't make something for that.
 Do it yourself)

 ---

+## Prerequisites

+- FFMpeg
+- NodeJS
+- Admin access (Windows only)

 ## Setup